100+ Fun Things to Do With Kids at Home (All Ages)

 38. Set up a funny photo booth using household items as props.

-39. Create a family cookbook with your favorite recipes.
+39. Create a family cookbook with favorite recipes.

-41. Make homemade lava lamps using oil, water, and food coloring.
-Instructions here.
+41. Make homemade lava lamps using oil, water, food coloring and an effervescent tablet.

 42. Make a scrapbook of memories.